-This past weekend we had the chance to visit and stay at Castaway Bay in Sandusky, Ohio.
-Kora & Logan have really started to love swimming so we were excited to take them to Cedar Point’s Indoor Waterpark.
+We had a fantastic time at Castaway Bay in Sandusky, Ohio.
+In fact, Kora & Logan have really started to love swimming so we were excited to take them to Cedar Point’s Indoor Waterpark.

 Castaway Bay is open year-round, is always a beautiful 82 degrees, and offers 38,000 square feet of wet, watery fun.
 With areas like the Toddler’s Tide Pool, Creature Cove, Cargo Crossing, Lookout Lagoon Family Fun House, a wave pool, watercoaster, and waterslides of all sizes we knew we were in for a fun family weekend.